BassMastaCod/DAOModel/docs/usage/dao.md

     print('Customer was not created due to rollback')
 ```

+It may not be obvious at this time if you will want to use transactions, but just remember
+it is here to simplify the process if you do find you need to _group_ some actions together.

 ## Query

 The DAO provides access to SQLAlchemy's powerful query interface for other, unsupported operations.